SAP/fosstars-rating-core/docs/oss/security/google/tink.md

 The sub-score uses 2 features:

-1. A set of programming languages: C, CPP, JAVA, RUBY, PYTHON, OTHER
+1. A set of programming languages: C, CPP, JAVA, RUBY, PYTHON, TYPESCRIPT, GO, OTHER
 1. Is it included to OSS-Fuzz?
 No

 ### Memory-safety testing